fcakir/mihash/README.md

 Fatih Cakir*, Kun He*, Sarah A. Bargal, and Stan Sclaroff. (* Equal contribution)
 International Conference on Computer Vision (ICCV), 2017 ([arXiv](https://arxiv.org/abs/1703.08919))

+The repo includes:
+- Both online/batch versions of our MIHash method from above paper
+- An experimental framework for online hashing methods
+- Implementations of several online hashing techniques

 ## Preparation
 - Create or symlink a directory `cachedir` under the main directory to hold experimental results
 - Run `download_data.sh` in the `data` directory